 The City of Dallas is located within 5 counties: Collin, Dallas, Denton, Kaufman and Rockwall.
 However, registered voters reside only in Collin, Dallas and Denton Counties.
 Qualified voters, at a general election, cast their votes and ultimately determine those candidates that are to be elected to serve on the Dallas City Council.

 The general election is held in odd-numbered years and all City Council seats come up for (re) election as there are no staggering terms.
 However, in the event a vacancy on the City Council arises, a special election is held in accordance with the Texas Election Code.
-For 2013, the general election was held on May 11, 2013, with the runoff election held on June 15, 2013.
+For 2015, the general election will be held on May 9, 2015, with the runoff election beng held on June 13, 2015.

 The City Council consists of 15 members: Mayor (Place 15), and Councilmembers (Places 1-14).
 The City Council is term restricted at a total of 8 years of service each: the Mayor (Place 15) is able to serve two 4-year terms and Councilmembers are able to serve 4 two-year terms (Places 1-14).
 Once termed, a member of the City Council cannot run for re-election, but may, after one City Council term has passed, run again for elective office.